 People with Broca’s aphasia often make significant improvements in their ability to speak over time.
 The extent of the damage, its cause, and your overall health and age are all factors that may impact recovery.

-Improvement with speech may begin within days, weeks, or months of the injury.
+Improvement in speech may begin within days, weeks, or months of the injury.
 Improvements may continue to be seen for years afterward.